user-jiyichen/user-jiyichen.github.io/_pages/about.md

 I initiate and co-organize the department’s [Bayesian reading group](https://docs.google.com/spreadsheets/d/1TjVcgiL5OHDxMNK1HZgJJDFR3zyxfBesKZMlADuHpG8/edit?gid=0#gid=0).
 If you’d like to collaborate, chat about research/life, or give a guest talk at our reading group, please feel free to drop me an email!

-Back in the day, I received my M.S. in Statistics from the University of Chicago in 2024, where I spent two intellectually stimulating years, and was fortunate to be mentored by Professor [Dacheng Xiu](https://dachxiu.chicagobooth.edu/) and Professor [Per Mykland](https://galton.uchicago.edu/~mykland/).
-Before UChicago, I received my B.S. in Statistics and Financial Mathematics also from UofT.
+Back in the day, I received my M.S. in Statistics from the University of Chicago in 2024, where I spent two intellectually stimulating years, and was fortunate to be mentored by [Dacheng Xiu](https://dachxiu.chicagobooth.edu/) and [Per Mykland](https://galton.uchicago.edu/~mykland/).
+Even earlier, I received my B.S. in Statistics and Financial Mathematics from UofT.
 Influenced by my prior experiences, I have continued to follow the literature on machine learning in the study of financial markets.

 Outside of research, I spend a decent amount of time behind the lens and on the court.
 I enjoy the [theory](https://www.lab404.com/3741/readings/sontag.pdf) and [practice](https://www.instagram.com/yichen_ji) of photography, and I carry the spirit of sportsmanship in the game of basketball and life.

 ## News
 <div class="news-list" markdown="1">
 - **2026-08**: Will give a contributed poster presentation, "Hierarchical Bayesian Copula Model for Probabilistic Population Projection", at JSM in Boston.
 Stop by my poster and say hi!
-- **2026-07**: Will give a tutorial on Bayesian Workflow using PyMC in [STATSTRO 2026: Sampling, Simulation, and Scientific Discovery](https://statstro.com/).
+- **2026-07**: Will give a tutorial on Bayesian Workflow using PyMC in [STATSTRO: Sampling, Simulation, and Scientific Discovery](https://statstro.com/).
 - **2026-06**: Attended [Uncertainty in AI workshop](https://ivado.ca/en/events/2nd-workshop-uncertainty-in-ai/) in Montreal.
 - **2026-05**: Was awarded the [DSI Doctoral Student Fellowship](https://datasciences.utoronto.ca/doctoral-fellows/).
 - **2026-04**: Presented "Hierarchical Bayesian Copula Model for Probabilistic Population Projection" at DoSS Research Day.